Armored cruiser: Battle of Tsushima and final developments

 "The supreme embodiment of the armored cruiser," in historian Robert K. Massie's words, was the German ship SMS Blücher.
 An enlarged version of the Scharnhorst class with a speed of 24.25 knots, armed with 12 8.2 in and eight 5.9 in guns, Blücher was planned as an armored cruiser in part because the British had misled the Germans on the Invincibles then being constructed.
 The Germans expected these new British ships to be armed with six or eight 9.2 in guns.
 One week after the final decision to construct Blücher, the German naval attache learned they would carry eight 30.5 cm guns, the same type mounted on battleships.
 With no funds available to redesign Blücher, work was ordered to proceed as scheduled.
 Although much more powerful than a typical armored cruiser, she was significantly weaker than the new British battlecruisers.
+According to the historian Aidan Dodson, Blücher was "...overall a far better balanced design" compared to Invincible, as while Blücher's 21 cm armament was clearly outclassed by the eight 30.5 cm guns of the Invincibles in terms of power, the guns had similar maximum effective ranges, and Blücher had better armor protection.